fsmosca/HeadsUp/README.md

 # HeadsUp
 A uci chess engine adapter that can combine 2 engines and play as one.
 First engine may play in the middle and the other engine may continue to play for the rest of the game.
+The switch from engine1 to engine2 and vice versa can be controlled by move number and/or total piece value remaining on the board.

 ### A. Create a uci engine from 2 actual uci chess engines